jswithalex/BACE-Winter2015/best_practices.md

 ## End every statement with a semicolon

 JavaScript uses ASI (Automatic Semicolon Insertion) when it compiles your code.
 Do the semi-colon insertion yourself to prevent getting results that you definitely didn't intend.
-Or \<sarcasm\>...become a master of ASI rules at the expense of your productivity, and also expect your code to break in other people's hands \<\\sarcasm\>
+Or \<sarcasm\>...become a master of ASI rules at the expense of your productivity, and also expect your code to break in other people's hands \<\\sarcasm\>.
+The aim of ASI is to make the code cleaner, but you really should know what you're doing before you consider yourself good enough to drop the semicolons.